spiros/hdr-caliber-phenotype-library/collections/bhf-data-science-centre.md

 ---
 layout: page
-title: BHF Data Science Center
+title: BHF Data Science Centre
 ---

-## What is the BHF Data Science Center?
+## What is the BHF Data Science Centre?

 The BHF Data Science Centre is a partnership between Health Data Research UK (HDR UK) and the British Heart Foundation (BHF), and sits within HDR UK.